yoctonit/comp4300/assignment2/README.txt

 - Enemies will be given a random color upon spawning.
 - Enemies will be given a random speed upon spawning, between a minimum and maximum value specified in the config file.
 - When an enemy reaches the edge of the window, it should bounce off in the opposite direction at the same speed.
-- When (lagre) enemies collide with a bullet or player, they are destroyed, and N small enemies spawn in its place, where N is the mumber of vertices of the original enemy.
-Each small enemy must have the same nubmer of vetices and color of the original enemy.
+- When (large) enemies collide with a bullet or player, they are destroyed, and N small enemies spawn in its place, where N is the number of vertices of the original enemy.
+Each small enemy must have the same number of vertices and color of the original enemy.
 These small entities travel outward at angles at a fixed intervals equal to (360 / vertices).
 For example, if the original enemy had 6 sides, the 6 smaller enemies will travel outward in intervals of (360/6) = 60 degrees.

 Score:
 - Each time an enemy spawns, it is given a score component of N*100, where N is the number of vertices it has.
-Small enemies het double this value.
+Small enemies have double this value.
 - If a player bullet kills an enemy, the game score is increased by the score component of the enemy killed.
 - The score should be displayed with the font specified by the config file in the top-left corner of the screen

 Drawing:
-- In the renter system, all entities should be given a slow rotation, which makes the game look a little nicer.
+- In the render system, all entities should be given a slow rotation, which makes the game look a little nicer.
 - Any special effects which do not alter game play can be added for up to 5% bonus marks on the assignment.
-Note thea assignments cannot go above 100% total marks, but the 5% bonus can overwrite any marks lost in other areas of the assignment.
+Note that assignments cannot go above 100% total marks, but the 5% bonus can overwrite any marks lost in other areas of the assignment.
 - Any Entity with a lifespan is currently alive, it should have its Color alpha channel set to a ration depending on how long it has left to live.
-For example, if an Entity has a 80 frame life span, and 25 frames remaining, its alpha value should be set to (float)25/80*255.
-The alpha sould go from 255 when it is first spawned, to 0 on the last frame it is alive.
+For example, if an Entity has an 80 frame life span, and 25 frames remaining, its alpha value should be set to (float)25/80*255.
+The alpha should go from 255 when it is first spawned, to 0 on the last frame it is alive.

 GUI:
 - You must construct a GUI using ImGui which has the following functionality: